Jorge Carreon Jorge Carreon

 Main Aims

-• Improve fluency in using comparatives and superlatives in natural conversation.
+• Improve fluency and confidence using comparatives and superlatives in extended speaking

 Subsidiary Aims